-- If you don’t know how to start, use one of these sentences to help get you going: I’m struggling….
+- If you don’t know how to start, use one of these sentences: I’m struggling….
 I’m not coping… I’m anxious/worried/depressed/confused… I need help/support…

-- If you don’t want to have a conversation face-to-face you could try to email a friend, family member, or charity.
+- If you don’t want to have a conversation face-to-face you could try to message a friend, family member, or charity.

 - Try calling a phone helpline if you don’t feel comfortable speaking to someone you know.
 This can be anonymous and there will be trained staff/volunteers who are used to talking to people experiencing problems.
 Once you’ve had that first conversation it may make it easier to open up to others.

-- If talking to your GP/midwife or health visitor, you could write notes before your appointment to help you describe how you are feeling.
+- If talking to your GP, obstetrician, midwife or health visitor, you could write notes before your appointment to help you describe how you are feeling.

-- It’s your right to see another doctor if you want to.
-If you’d like a second opinion or confirmation then ask to see another GP at the practice or change practice if necessary.
+- It’s your right to see another doctor if you want.
+If you’d like a second opinion then ask to see another GP at the same practice or change surgery if necessary.